Salim-Ali-94/expense_tracker/README.md

 # progress

-screenhots of each screen to demonstrate progress
+screenshots of each screen to demonstrate progress

 # home screen